iotaledger/iota-wiki/docs/learn/smart-contracts/smart-contract-execution.md

 ## Introduction

-Smart contracts are essentially self-executing contracts, run on blockchain networks.
+Smart contracts are self-executing contracts run on blockchain networks.
 Network nodes, also known as [Validators](chain-owners-validators-and-access-nodes.md) activate these contracts in response to specific [user requests](#invoking-a-smart-contract).

 ## Structure of a Smart Contract